Food & Drink|March 19, 2026|12 min read

 • Budget: ¥900-¥1,400 per person

 • Halal status: Halal-certified.
 All chicken is halal-sourced.
-No pork or alcohol in the kitchen
+No pork or alcohol in the kitchen.
+Dedicated prayer space on site

 • English menu: Yes